What Not To Forget To Pack In Hospital Bag?

 Then, we’ll discuss how to make sure you have your bag, ready, and set before your baby arrives!

-One more thing, if you’ve been putting off taking a birthing class, it’s not too late to take this fantastic prenatal class by Liesel at Mommy Labor Nurse and get super ready to meet your little one.
+One more thing, if you’ve been putting off taking a birthing class, it’s not too late to take this fantastic prenatal class by Mommy Labor Nurse and get super ready to meet your little one.

 You ready?
 Let’s dive in…